QuantumAudio/DSP-Digital-Audio-Processors-in-Python/README.md

 # Python Digital Audio Processors
-This has the same digital audio processors as the MATLAB repository, but in Python.
-There is are no descriptions or theory, just the program files and either sample audio files or sample input signals.
+Digital audio processors such as a compressor, equalizer, phase vocoder, reverb, dereverb, and more.